staivanov/DataStructures/README.md

 * - used to indicate what data structure is used to implement the content.

 ## Requirements
 IDE compatible to open *.sln with .NET Core 6.0 Runtime.
+The best IDEs for this project are Visual Studio xxxx 2022 and VS Code lates version.

 ## How to use this repository
 1. Clone this repo.